 Notice the knuckle crease below the pinkies in each photo.
 They’re lined up in the “before,” but the knuckle crease on the “healed” finger in the second photo is significantly higher.
 Yet despite this obvious sleight of hand, healings like this are celebrated as proof of God’s miraculous healing power.

 We also can’t forget the tragic story of Olive, the two-year-old girl at Bethel who died in her sleep.
-Rather than mourning as parents who lost a child in a sin-cursed world, Bethel’s theology led Olive’s parents to spend six days holding prayer and worship services, showing their faith for Jesus to resurrect their daughter.
+Rather than mourning as parents who lost a child in a sin-cursed world, Bethel’s theology led Olive’s parents to spend six days holding prayer and worship services, showing their faith in Jesus to resurrect their daughter.
 This was odd to many, yet not at all surprising since Bill Johnson teaches it’s always God’s will to heal.
 You can read my own thoughts during the event here.
 As with other healings that could be confirmed, Olive’s parents and Bethel Church had to move on and hold a funeral for a little girl who hadn’t been mourned for six days.

 However, many in Bethel do claim to experience real successes that are truly miraculous.

-• Bethel’s own “testimonies” page shares numerous stories of incredible healings.
+- Bethel’s own “testimonies” page shares numerous stories of incredible healings.

-• In his book “When Heaven Invades Earth,” Bill Johnson shares what happened when an evangelist in Africa visited a grieving family: “She [a 9-year-old girl] was raised up about 12 hours after her death because someone was full of the Holy Spirit.
+- In his book “When Heaven Invades Earth,” Bill Johnson shares what happened when an evangelist in Africa visited a grieving family: “She [a 9-year-old girl] was raised up about 12 hours after her death because someone was full of the Holy Spirit.
 He overflowed with the resurrection power of Jesus that filled him while he was trying to comfort to the family!”

-• In “The Supernatural Ways of Royalty,” Johnson and Vallotton share what is actively happening in the world today: “Armed with the power of the Holy Spirit and commissioned to represent the King’s Son, we are healing the sick, raising the dead, and displacing devils.
+- In “The Supernatural Ways of Royalty,” Johnson and Vallotton share what is actively happening in the world today: “Armed with the power of the Holy Spirit and commissioned to represent the King’s Son, we are healing the sick, raising the dead, and displacing devils.
 This is resulting in paupers becoming princes and the kingdom of this world becoming the Kingdom of our God!“ Toward the end of the book, Kris Vallotton shares the miraculous healing power (and personal voice) of Jesus that eventually led to his salvation: “I cried out in desperation, ‘If there is a God, if you heal my mother, I will find out who you are and I will serve you the rest of my life!’
 An audible voice answered, ‘My name is Jesus Christ and you have what you requested!”
 The next morning my mother woke up completely healed.
 Her psoriasis was gone!”

 One thing these various miracles have in common is that they’re always offered as a story without any evidence.
 Researchers have even asked for proof of Bethel’s claims, getting a response like this: “‘Being able to verify physical healings through medical records retrieved before and after healing is a time-consuming process, and one that not every person is willing or able to pursue,’ Tesauro said, in a series of statements for Shasta Scout that were recently confirmed by current Bethel Communications Director Brad Everett.’
 The same website linked above reports that GMRI has done controlled research, but their website shows a clear bias as people who want to show the medical field that miraculous healing is real.